yunwoong7/aws-idp-pipeline/docs/quick_deploy.md

 ---

 ### 3) Provide input during execution
-You will be prompted for the following inputs during execution:
+You will be prompted for the following inputs during execution

 ```
 Enter admin user email address: admin@example.com